 Michael Wade is a Professor of Innovation and Strategy at IMD and holds the Cisco Chair in Digital Business Transformation.
-He is the Director of the Global Center for Digital Business Transformation, an IMD and Cisco Initiative.
+He is the Director of the Global Center for Digital Business Transformation.
 His areas of expertise relate to strategy, innovation, and digital transformation.
-Previously, he was the Academic Director of the Kellogg-Schulich Executive MBA Program in Canada.
+He obtained Honours BA, MBA and PhD degrees from the Richard Ivey School of Business, University of Western Ontario, Canada.
+Previously, he was the Academic Director of the Kellogg-Schulich Executive MBA Program.
 Michael has been nominated for teaching awards in the MBA, International MBA, and Executive MBA programs.
-He obtained Honours BA, MBA and PhD degrees from the Richard Ivey School of Business, University of Western Ontario, Canada.

 RESEARCH AND THOUGHT LEADERSHIP

 Michael has published works on a variety of topics, including digital business transformation, innovation, strategy, and digital leadership.
-He’s published eight books, more than thirty case studies, and appears frequently in the mainstream media.
-His Latest book is Digital Vortex: How Today’s Market Leaders Can Beat Disruptive Competitors At Their Own Game.
-He has more than 50 articles and presentations to his credit in leading academic journals.
+He has published nine books, more than a hundred case studies and articles, and appears frequently in the mainstream media.
 One of his articles was among the top 20 cited articles in business, management and accounting worldwide for five years, according to Scopus (the largest abstract and citation database of peer-reviewed literature).
+His Latest book, published in 2019, is Orchestrating Transformation: How to Deliver Winning Performance with a Connected Approach to Change.
+His previous book, 2016’s Digital Vortex: How Today's Market Leaders Can Beat Disruptive Competitors at their Own Game won multiple awards and has been translated into five languages.

-Michael has been named one of the top ten digital thought leaders in Switzerland by Bilanz, Le Temps, and Handelszeitung for two years running in 2016 and 2017.
+Professor Wade has been named one of the top ten digital thought leaders in Switzerland three times by Bilanz, Le Temps, and Handelszeitung, most recently in 2020.

 CLIENTS & INDUSTRY EXPERIENCE

-At IMD, Michael teaches in several open programs and has directed custom programs related to strategy and digital business transformation with Vodafone, AXA, Tetra Pak, Honda, Zurich Financial Services, Credit Suisse, KONE, and Cartier, among others.
-He directs IMD’s Leading Digital Business Transformation, and Digital Disruption programs and co-directs Digital Execution program .
+At IMD, Professor Wade directs a number of executive programs related to digital transformation, including Digital Execution, Digital Transformation for Boards, and Digital Disruption.
+He also founded and directs Europe’s first and largest program for executives on digital, Leading Digital Business Transformation.
+He has directed custom programs related to strategy and digital business transformation for Vodafone, AXA, Tetra Pak, Honda, Gazprom, Credit Suisse, and Cartier, among others.
 Michael provides consulting services, executive education, and expert evaluations to several public and private sector organizations on strategy and digital transformation.
+He sits on a number of corporate boards as an advisor on digitization and business model disruption.
 He has lived and worked in Britain, Canada, Japan, Norway, Costa Rica, and Switzerland.